How Much Does it Cost to Go to Iceland in 2023 (From the US)

 Outside of hostels, hotels generally cost least $250 and up for a night.
 Car rentals cost more because of the liability and the potential for bad weather to cause damage.
 Of course, fuel cost more so there will be an expense as well.

-Now, in 2023, ticket prices have soared after the pandemic.
-A quick search on Expedia.com shows the cheapest plane ticket, midweek for the same time of the year (September) is approximately $800 USD from Atlanta on multiple airlines.
-A ticket from JFK in New York City is $575 USD and flights from Boston are around $530.
+Now, in 2024, ticket prices have soared.
+A quick search on Expedia.com shows the cheapest plane ticket, midweek for the same time of the year (September) is approximately $800-$900 USD from Atlanta on multiple airlines.
+A ticket from JFK in New York City is about $600 USD and flights from Boston are around $400.
 Clearly, departing from the northeast is best.

-Depending on where you live in the U.S. ticket prices can vary greatly.
-The best advice is to be flexible with your dates and visit in the off season. set an alert from Kayak or Google Flights for low prices.
+Depending on where you live in the United States ticket prices can vary greatly.
+The best advice is to be flexible with your dates and visit in the off season.
+Use the price tracking on Expedia or set a low price alert from Google Flights.
 When I decide to travel to Iceland again, I will plan a layover when I’m in route to Europe or I’ll travel when I’m already in the northeast like I did this time.

 Sadly – even though it’s pretty irrelevant at this point – here’s what I spent on my plane ticket to Iceland: